 Before taking Paroxetine, tell your doctor about all the medications you take.
 Discuss if you have any allergies or any queries regarding the drug.

-Common drug interactions of Paxil include
+Every day drug interactions with Paxil include

 Premature ejaculation is one of the most prevalent sexual dysfunctions impacting men today.
 The number of research on PE has increased over the last few years, which has changed how people view this condition.
 Premature ejaculation is nothing to be ashamed of; almost everyone has experienced it.
-Treating it requires you and your doctor's attention.
+Treating it requires your and your doctor's attention.

-When compared to alternative medications, paroxetine has the benefit of improving PE with minimal side effects.
+When compared to alternative medications, Paroxetine has the benefit of improving PE with minimal side effects.
 It seems to be an effective drug for treating premature ejaculation.
 Do not stop taking this medication without consulting your doctor.
 In case of overdose or serious adverse effects, seek emergency medical care.

 Davis, B., Nagarajan, A., Forrest, L.et al.Mechanism of Paroxetine (Paxil) Inhibition of the Serotonin Transporter.Sci Rep6, 23789 (2016).
 From https://doi.org/10.1038/srep23789 Obtain on 02/11/2022